-The resurrected medieval church is part of the free Trier guide for travellers in the Great Cities of Germany section below.
+The medieval cathedral is part of the free Bamberg guide for travellers in the Jewels of the Past section below.

 The layout of the UNESCO heritage-listed old town and a range of Baroque and medieval architecture makes Bamberg one of Germany’s most beautiful cities.
 The 5-page guide covers the Romanesque cathedral, the opulent episcopal palace the Residenz and the old town hall in the middle of the river – summaries of 35 historic sites and museums in all.
 Information on essentials for travellers, tours, parks and musical performances.
 Hyperlink access to further tourist information and accommodation websites.